 - Are there emergency escape routes available in the workplace environment?

-To maintain Fire Hazards, some questions to answer includes:
+To maintain Fire Hazards, some questions to answer include:

 - Are workers trained in the identification of fire types and safe practices?